 A little bit of sugar?

 have had been dermatitis free since the first week of June 2013 until April 7, 2014.
 I started using sugar and oil again on April 7th 2014 (updated April 9th, 2014).
 I have not had any recurrences since the April treatment (updated 7/23/2014).
 I first experienced perioral dermatitis July 2011 and had breakouts every 2 to 3 weeks.
 The outbreaks became less severe and started to come less often.
 One day, it all just stopped…but it came back 10 months later as noted above.
 I use sugar and olive oil as a general mask several times a week.
 I also use sugar scrubs a few times a week which contain granulated sugar, honey and olive oil.
 I wash my face daily using the oil cleansing method using various oils which may or may not include coconut, olive, castor and sunflower oil.
 This experiment was tried out of desperation and the results were repeatable with each successive outbreak.
 I used the sugar and oil paste continuously for 5 to 9 days per outbreak, 24/7 for the most part.
-The original experiment:
+(Update October 28 2017: i have not used the oil cleansing method in a loooong time.
+Still love sugar scrubs though.)

 Is there a role for sugar or honey in wound healing?